yerkes-gencore/gencoreBulk/README.md

 ## 1. Install to R from github

+This is a private repo, so you need to enter your Github credentials to download this package.
 Generate a personal access token for RStudio

 ```
 ## create a personal access token for authentication: